IVF with ICSI

 From the standpoint of our patients, ICSI really does not alter the IVF process.
-As with traditional IVF, IVF with ICSI will take place in multiple stages.
+As with traditional IVF, the IVF with ICSI procedure will take place in multiple stages.

 Within a few days, we will evaluate all viable embryos (those eggs that have been successfully fertilized).
 In most cases, our patients freeze their embryos on day 5 or 6 for future use.
 We may also transfer fresh embryos.